wycats/merb/merb-exceptions/README.markdown

 `email_addresses`: Each email address is sent an exception notification using Merb's built in mailer settings.

 `environments`: Notifications will only be sent for environments in this list, defaults to `production`

+`mailer_delivery_method`: The delivery method for notifications mailer, see merb-mailer documentation.

+`mailer_config`: A hash of configuration options for the notifications mailer, see merb-mailer documentation.

 Advanced usage
 --------------